 A Corporative Culture in SecurityA Corporative Culture in Security

-All the above is very helpful but to really ensure building security there should be a corporative culture among the residents.
+All the above is very helpful; however, to ensure building security, there should be a corporative culture among the residents.
 Make friends with a neighbor or two on your level so you can watch each other’s backs.
 This not only makes for a friendlier atmosphere in your building but also acts as a crucial resource in an emergency.
-Making connections like this isn’t all that hard, just make yourself more present.
-If there’s a block party in your neighborhood then go down and introduce yourself.
+Making connections like this isn’t all that hard; just make yourself more present.
+If there’s a block party in your neighborhood, then go down and introduce yourself.